Cold brew is the hot thing right now!

 There may be more or less caffeine in cold brew as compared to iced coffee, depending on your concentrate ratio as well as the brewing process for your iced coffee.
 One way to get around this is to make ice cubes with leftover coffee, however!

 5. Cold Brew takes MUCH longer to brew as compared to Iced coffee

 That’s one of the most important differences in choosing which cold coffee drink to DIY: time.
 How much time do you have?
 Because cold brew is meant to sit overnight or over the next day.
 The ideal amount of time is 24 hours.
 Using the French Press (aka “cold press”) method will only cut your brewing time down to 15 hours, and using a cold drip device like a Toddy Cold-Brew Maker will cut it down to five.
 Iced coffee is much faster, by comparison.

 6. Cold Brew is arguably much more expensive, as it requires more Coarse Grounds per cup

 7. Cold brew is arguably better to cook, bake, and create cocktails with

 Because it’s sweeter and nuttier, it can be a pleasant alternative to hot coffee in recipes for cocktails and baked goods.
-There’s dozens of recipes one can use for cold brew; it makes for better smoothies, floats, and martinis.
+There are dozens of recipes one can use for a cold brew; it makes for better smoothies, floats, and martinis.
 Also, it’s pretty easy to innovate and improvise the basic formula.
 Don’t feel like shelling out cash for Starbuck’s toasted coconut cold brew?
 Make your own at home by adding toasted coconut to your coffee grounds before adding the water.
 It’s that simple.
 A popular New Orleans version involves adding chicory to the water as well.